Like lots of people out there,

 So go ahead.
 Put your headphones in.
 Adjust the volume.
 And remember to breathe.

-A production of BBC Radio 3, Slow Radio bills itself as “an antidote to today’s frenzied world.”
+BBC Radio 3, bills itself as “an antidote to today’s frenzied world.”
 I might describe it as an auditory journey; each episode takes you to a new location somewhere in the world, building that location around you through what it sounds like.
 You’ll hear ambient sounds, specific noises, and/or human voices; sometimes you’re spoken to, but other times, you’re just left to bask in the sounds of, say, Sherwood Forest at night, or Orford Ness as its buildings are slowly reclaimed by nature.
 “Step back,” the podcast instructs you to do.
 “Let go.
 Immerse yourself.
 It’s time to go slow.”
+Slow Radio Listen here.

-Since 2001, On Being has been asking the big questions and talking about them with really, really smart people.
-The podcast/radio show doesn’t necessarily answer those questions — but it doesn’t really need to.
+has been asking the big questions and talking about them with really, really smart people.
+The podcast/radio show doesn’t necessarily On Being answer those questions — but it doesn’t really need to.
 The questions are often so big that there really isn’t one, single answer to any of them.
 Recent topics include “tending joy and practicing delight,” grace, and whether we can — or even really should — bring “our whole selves” to work.

-Over the decades, On Being has become a whole project, so if the flagship show isn’t quite your cup of tea, you might think about trying one of its spinoffs; Becoming Wise and This Movie Changed Me are both particularly notable.
+On Being has become a whole project, so if the flagship show isn’t quite your cup of tea, you might think about trying one of its spinoffs; Becoming Wise and This Movie Changed Me are both particularly notable.
+Listen here.

-The name Sleep Meditation Podcast is actually kind of a misnomer; the podcast doesn’t necessarily have to be used for sleep, and it doesn’t feature any kind of guided meditation prompts or anything.
+is actually kind of a misnomer; the podcast doesn’t necessarily have to be used for sleep, and it doesn’t feature any kind of guided meditation prompts or anything.
 It is, however, delightfully relaxing — or at least, it lets you put yourself in a delightfully relaxing scenario, depending on which episode you choose to listen to.
-Similarly to Slow Radio, Sleep Meditation Podcast creates soundscapes evocative of specific places and locations — the beach, a tent during a rainstorm, that kind of thing.
+Similarly to Sleep Meditation Podcast Slow Radio, Sleep Meditation Podcast creates soundscapes evocative of specific places and locations — the beach, a tent during a rainstorm, that kind of thing.
 If nature sounds chill you out like nothing else, Sleep Meditation Podcast is for you.
+Listen here.